 Further, digital capillary beds drain into extracompartmental veins and the distal digital A-V gradient and blood flow remain intact.

-Therefore, warmth of the digits, capillary refill, and distal pallor are not reliable indicators either.
+Therefore, the warmth of the digits, capillary refill, and distal pallor are not reliable indicators either.

 In chronic exertional compartment syndrome, repetitive loading or microtrauma related to physical activity are responsible.

-Functional impairment in muscles occur after 2-4 hours of ischemia and irreversible functional loss after 4-12 hours.
+Functional impairment in muscles occurs after 2-4 hours of ischemia and irreversible functional loss after 4-12 hours.